 Expo 2020 Landmark proposal by MEAN*

-‘Expo 2020 Landmark’ proposal amalgamates technology, innovation and sustainability into an iconic structure that serves as a welcoming icon to the event.
-Drawing inspiration from the story of the Expo 2020 Logo and the palms of the MEAN* designed an interactive installation that symbolizes the ethos of Sustainability and Innovation.
+‘Expo 2020 Landmark’ proposal amalgamates technology, innovation, and sustainability into an iconic structure that serves as a welcoming icon to the event.

 They utilize cutting edge computational design processes and digital fabrication tools to leverage the quality of architectural solutions.
 Computer programming, robotics, 3D printing, AR, VR, and CNC manufacturing are some of the technologies we use to leverage our work.